-The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GH3 are two digital cameras that were revealed to the public, respectively, in July 2012 and September 2012.
+The Panasonic Lumix DMC-G5 and the Panasonic Lumix DMC-GH3 are two digital cameras that were officially introduced, respectively, in July 2012 and September 2012.
 Both the G5 and the GH3 are mirrorless interchangeable lens cameras that are equipped with a Four Thirds sensor.
-Both cameras offer a resolution of 15.9 megapixel.
+Both cameras offer a resolution of 15.9 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH3 is notably larger (24 percent) than the Panasonic G5.
 Moreover, the GH3 is substantially heavier (39 percent) than the G5.
 It is noteworthy in this context that the GH3 is splash and dust-proof, while the G5 does not feature any corresponding weather-sealing.